zakmayfield/pg-express-tutorial/docs.md

 3. Go to `Settings` and `Reveal Config Vars`
    1. DATABASE_URL has been prepopulated with the postgres db connection string
    2. Add `DB_ENV` : `production` as a config var
    3. Optional: I need to add a `PGSSLMODE=no-verify` env var for the ssl cert

 &nbsp;

 4. Click on `More` and `Run Console`

+&nbsp;

 5. Run command: `knex migrate:latest`
+   1. If command `knex` cant be found then be sure to push your changes to github, the app probably doesn't have `knex` in the package.json
+   2. If another error throws i would recommend using the PGSSLMODE env var to by pass

+&nbsp;

+6. Run command: `knex seed:run`

+&nbsp;

+7. Open heroku app and hit the endpoints by appending `/api/users` to the url

+&nbsp;

+8. Confirm all endpoints are working as intended via `postman`
+    1. When using the heroku api `{{appname}}.herokuapp.com` you are hitting the production database